orbitmines/archive/projects/Writing - 2025. A Universal Language.md

    * Opposite of filter.   */  exclude = this.property<(x: Ray) => MaybeAsync<Ray | boolean>>(this, 'exclude')
   map = this.property<(x: Ray) => MaybeAsync<any>>(this, 'map')
   /**
-   * Ignores duplicates after visiting the first one.   */  unique = Property.boolean(this, 'unique')
+   * Ignores duplicates after visiting the first one.   */  unique = this.boolean(this, 'unique')
   /**
-   * Maps the original structure to one where you find the distances at the Nodes.   *   * Note: This can include infinitely generating index options.   */  distance = Property.boolean(this, 'distance')
+   * Maps the original structure to one where you find the distances at the Nodes.   *   * Note: This can include infinitely generating index options.   */  distance = this.boolean(this, 'distance')
   /**
    * Deselect all nodes.
-(Akin to having reference to an array/set/...).   */  deselect = Property.boolean(this, 'deselect')
+(Akin to having reference to an array/set/...).   */  deselect = this.boolean(this, 'deselect')
   /**
-   * Select all nodes in this structure.   */  all = Property.boolean(this, 'all')
+   * Select all nodes in this structure.   */  all = this.boolean(this, 'all')
   /**
    * Select all nodes at a specific index/range.   * TODO Make sure negative index works
    */
   at = this.property(this, 'at', (index: number | IRange): IRange | Ray => is_number(index) ?
 Range.Eq(index) : index)
   /**
-   * Reverse direction starting from the selection   */  reverse = Property.boolean(this, 'reverse')
+   * Reverse direction starting from the selection   */  reverse = this.boolean(this, 'reverse')
   /**
-   * A ray going both forward and backward.   */  bidirectional = Property.boolean(this, 'bidirectional')
+   * A ray going both forward and backward.   */  bidirectional = this.boolean(this, 'bidirectional')
   /**
    * Change the values of all selected nodes.   */  set = this.property<any>(this, 'set')